kvhsn/kvhsn/README.md

 ## 👋 About Me

-I'm a **Fullstack Software Engineer** with 5+ years of experience, based in **Montpellier, France** ☀️
+I'm a **Fullstack Software Engineer** with 6+ years of experience, based in **Montpellier, France** ☀️

 Currently working at **[Teads](https://www.teads.com/)** on the Demand Platform team, where I contribute to migrating core frontend software from Angular to React, improve Developer Experience globally, and leverage AI tools to ship better software faster.

-I'm rigorous, passionate about frontend development, and always looking for optimal solutions.
+I'm rigorous, passionate about fullstack development, and always looking for optimal solutions.

 ### 🚀 Open for Freelance